 Lorne Monoclonal IgM Anti-C3d blood grouping reagent contains mouse monoclonal anti-C3d, Clone BRIC-8.
+The reagent does not contain or consist of CMR substances, or endocrine disrupting substances or that could result in sensitisation or an allergic reaction by the user.
 The reagent is supplied at optimal dilution, for use with all the recommended techniques stated below without the need for further dilution or addition.
 For lot reference number and expiry date see Vial label.